csarvind2000/StyleSavvy/README.md

-# StyleSavvy: AI-Powered Fashion Stylist
+# StyleSavvy: Multi-Modal AI-Powered Fashion Stylist Recommendation

 StyleSavvy is an AI-powered fashion assistant designed to help users discover trendy outfit recommendations and find matching styles.
 The app utilizes advanced AI models, including OpenAI's GPT-4 and image search capabilities with ChromaDB, to provide personalized suggestions based on text or images.